-Scholarly journals are also called academic, peer-reviewed, or refereed journals.
-They are journals that submit articles to several other scholars, experts, or academics (peers) in the field for review and comment.
+Scholarly journals are also called academic, peer-reviewed or refereed journals.
+These are journals that academics submit articles for other scholars, experts or academics peers in the field to review and comment.
 These reviewers must agree that the article represents properly conducted original research or writing before it can be published.

 What to look for: